jobcloud/Sylius/docs/book/orders/orders.rst

     $order->setCurrencyCode($currencyCode);

-What is more the proper Order instance should also have the **Customer** assigned.
+In addition an Order instance should also have the **Customer** properly assigned.
 You can get it from the repository by email.

 .. code-block:: php